ChrisRBe/PP-P2P-Parser/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/f3bad303efd4200ebee2/test_coverage)](https://codeclimate.com/github/ChrisRBe/PP-P2P-Parser/test_coverage)
 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/pre-commit/pre-commit)

-## Overview
+## Introduction

-Application to read account statement files from different peer to peer lending sites, e.g. Mintos.com and produce a Portfolio Performance readable csv file.
-Input format needs to be csv!
+Application to read account statement files from different peer to peer lending sites, e.g. mintos.com, and produces a Portfolio Performance readable csv file.

-## Requirements

-Python 3 (implemented with python 3.6.4)

-## Dependencies

-The configuration for this application is stored in yaml files.
-The module used for loading yaml files is [ruamel.yaml](https://yaml.readthedocs.io/en/latest/).
-Install via:

-`pip install ruamel.yaml`
+Input format needs to be a csv file as well!

 ## Usage

 ```
 parse-account-statements.py --help
-usage: parse-account-statements.py [-h] [--type TYPE] [--debug] infile
+usage:
+An application to read account statement files from different peer to peer lending sites, e.g. Mintos.com and creates
+a Portfolio Performance readable csv file.

+NOTE: The output only contains interest and interest like payments received.
+No other statements are currently parsed.

+List of currently supported providers:
+    - Bondora
+    - Bondora Grow Go
+    - Estateguru
+    - Mintos
+    - Robocash
+    - Swaper
+    - Debitum Network

+Control the way how account statements are processed via the aggregate parameter:
+    - daily: Currently does not process the input data beyond making it Portfolio Performance compatible.
+    - monthly: This aggregates all bookings of the same type into one statement per type and month.
+Sets
+            the last day of the month as transaction date.

+Default behaviour for now is 'daily'.

+Copyright 2018-03-17 ChrisRBe

 positional arguments:
   infile                CSV file containing the downloaded data from the P2P site

 optional arguments:
   -h, --help            show this help message and exit
+  --aggregate {daily,monthly}
+                        specify how account statements should be summarized
   --type TYPE           Specifies the p2p lending operator
   --debug               enables debug level logging if set
 ```

 ```
 parse-account-statements.py  --type mintos src/test/testdata/mintos.csv
 ```

+> &#x26a0; If you are using the --aggregate=monthly option, please note that this application aggregates always on the
+> last day of the month.
+This can lead to import issues in Portfolio Performance when importing data for
+> the current month.
+>
+> E.g. import date is the 15th of a July, the account statement contains data with a date of 31st of July.
+>
+> Account activity for a "future date" will be ignored/ not imported by Portfolio Performance.
+>
+> Please note, that this behaviour on this application side is intentional to avoid importing account activity multiple
+> times in Portfolio Performance.

 ## Currently supported formats